Introduction

 Pre-Course Preparation

-During September 2024, we will be preparing you for this course.
-This involves discussions with each participant, formation and initial meetings of project groups, and technical configuration to support access to course resources.
+During January 2025, we will be preparing you for this course.
+This involves discussions with each participant, formation and initial meetings with the course organizers, and technical configuration to support access to course resources.

 The course will run from 9 AM - 3 PM ET on the days listed, with 3 - 4 PM ET occasionally reserved for team project collabortation.